“I don’t know what I should have done. I never had to save the world before.” ~ Rita Farr

 In the show, despite their fear, their uncertain recoveries from trauma, four people–or five or maybe sixty-nine depending on how you want to count it–try to save themselves; each other; Cloverton, Ohio; and the whole goddamn world.
 Cliff Steele (Brendan Fraser as voice and non-robot Cliff; Riley Shanahan as robot Cliff), Larry Trainor (Matt Bomer as voice and unbandaged Larry; Matthew Zuk as bandaged Larry), Rita Farr (April Bowlby), and Jane (Diane Guerrero) live in a mansion provided for them as a home and place to heal by Niles Evelyn Caulder (Timothy Dalton).
 After Niles is yoinked out of our reality by his old enemy and the series’ unreliable narrator, Mr. Nobody (Alan Tudyk), Vic Stone (Jovian Wade), aka, Cyborg, aka, on-track-to-join-the-Justice-League Cyborg, shows up to help them, but might also be drawn to them because he has his own issues.
 Larry, Rita and Jane don’t want to be heroes, though Larry has a whole other person inside him who is a hero, the Negative Spirit.
 Altogether they aren’t so much a team as a support group for people trying to recover from the catastrophes of their lives, the terrible things that have happened to them and the suffering they have caused others.

 Cliff is a former NASCAR driver.
 Niles recovered his brain from a terrible accident and put it in a big, clumsy robot body in 1995.
-While Niles helped Larry, Rita and Jane, I am not sure Niles has done Cliff any favors by salvaging his brain.
 But Cliff is remarkably resilient and makes the best of his new situation.** A bad husband and friend when he was a celebrity, Cliff’s trying to be a better person.
 He wants to do the right thing even as he is incredibly hamfisted with both his robot fingers and the emotional and verbal equivalent of his “robot fingers.”
 Cliff has no idea of his own strength, because, until recently, he hasn’t had any cause to find out what happens when he gets in a fight.
 Not everyone decides that their prosthetic body makes them a superhero.
 Some people spend some time with, “I ruined my life, lost my family and now I have no physical sensations.”
 But Cliff reminds me of Superman in a way—he takes physical, verbal and emotional damage because he can.
-He cares for Jane and Jane and her superpowered personalities can lash out, but Cliff can take it.
+He cares for Jane.
+Jane and her superpowered personalities can lash out, but Cliff can take it.
 He gives Vic’s dad guff about being a bad father and feels a rivalry with Vic because Cliff kind of wants to be a hero and a leader.

 If sublimation, the transformation of trauma and grief into heroics, works for Batman, Vic and his aloof and rational father Silas think it can work for Cyborg, too.